Kenneth Leech

-Kenneth Leech (15 June 1939 – 12 September 2015), also known as Ken Leech, was an English Anglican priest and Christian socialist in the Anglo-Catholic tradition.
+Kenneth Leech (15 June 1939 – 12 September 2015) was an English Anglican priest and Christian socialist in the Anglo-Catholic tradition.

 Life and career

 Leech was born into a secular working-class family in Ashton-under-Lyne in greater Manchester.
 As a teenager he became a Christian and a socialist at the same time.
 A speech denouncing apartheid at the Free Trade Hall in Manchester in 1956 by Trevor Huddleston, a priest of the Community of the Resurrection who had just returned from South Africa, had a particularly powerful impact on him.
 He would remember thinking, "If this faith could drive this man to oppose racism with such passion, perhaps it could drive me too."

 Leech moved to the East End of London in 1958, where he began his studies for a degree in history at King's College, London.
 This move, he later wrote, was the real turning point of his life.
 He graduated with a Bachelor of Arts degree in 1961 and then went to Trinity College, Oxford, from which he graduated in 1964.
 After theological studies at St Stephen's House, Oxford, he was ordained to the diaconate in 1964 and priesthood in 1965.
 He served in urban London parishes afflicted by poverty and confronted issues of racism and drug abuse.
 After ordination, he served as a curate at Holy Trinity, Hoxton in the East End of London (1964-67) and then from 1967 to 1971 at St Anne's, Soho.